AtomicElectronCreates/BloodHorn-Dev/README.md

    - config.json for JSON format
    - Environment variables are also supported

+**Coreboot Integration:** BloodHorn automatically detects and adapts to Coreboot firmware when running as a payload, providing enhanced hardware control and performance while maintaining UEFI compatibility.

 ## Documentation
 See docs/ and other markdowns for detailed information on protocols and APIs.

+**Coreboot Integration:** For detailed information about BloodHorn's Coreboot firmware integration, see `docs/COREBOOT_INTEGRATION.md`.

 ## FAQ